illianyh/Angular-2-Authentication/README.md

 http://auth-angular2.netlify.com/

-You can login using Facebook or Google
+You can login using Facebook or Google.
-You can also try and create an account with this demo and login
+You can also try and create an account with this demo and login.

 # To run this app you’ll first need to install the Angular 2 CLI installed.